 USDT is a stablecoin that is pegged to the US dollar, but technically, it is a token.
-The USDT token was originally issued on the Bitcoin blockchain but has since been migrated to the Ethereum blockchain.
-USDT tokens are ERC-20 compliant and can be stored in any wallet that supports this standard.
-The migration to Ethereum was undertaken in order to take advantage of the platform’s smart contract capabilities.
+The USDT token was originally issued on the Bitcoin blockchain, but currently, it can be issued on any of the 50+ chains that support USDT.

 How much is the USDT token?

-Unlike other cryptocurrencies that fluctuate in value, USDT remains stable at $1.
+Unlike other cryptocurrencies that fluctuate in value, USDT (Tether) price remains stable at $1.

 Is USDT a good investment?